THE NIH-NINDS CNCDP-K12 AWARD APPLICATION OUTLINE

 - Primary mentor should be a strong letter of support who has at track record of R01 or equivalent NIH Grants and the time and willingness to provide continuous mentor-ship is needed.
 The primary mentor should mention if there will be other mentors and letters from them are welcome, but additional mentors are not required and there is no limit to the number of mentors.

 - If an applicant has 2 or more mentors (co-mentors), please submit two separate mentor statements.
-There a page limitation on these statements of 2 pages * combine all in the Mentor Statement field as one PDF file.
+All Mentor Statements should be combined into a single PDF file and uploaded into the mentor field of the website.
+The page limitation for the combined statements of all mentors is 3 pages.

 - As a returning applicant, please identify the ways in which the application has been changed/strengthened since the prior submission” you can upload these details in research plan field on the Application Page.
 It is not best to submit the original application from previous cycle.

-- Problems with submitting your applications on website please contact CNCDPK-12 Program administrative coordinator n via phone: 443-923-9315 or email: email@example.com
+- Problems with submitting your applications on website, please email: CNCDP-K12@kennedykrieger.org